 All you need is a (sh*t) first draft.
 I'll dig up the genius.

 So you're thinking about hiring me to edit your paper?
 That's awesome!
-You'll be joining an elite group of nerds from places like Vanderbilt University, the University of British Columbia, the University of Minnesota, Université de Montréal, and others.
+You'll be joining an elite group of nerds from places like Vanderbilt University, the University of British Columbia, the University of Toronto, Université de Montréal, and others.
 Working with me will save you tons of time.